torvalds/linux/Documentation/x86/x86_64/machinecheck.rst

 by the CPU.
 Uncorrected errors typically cause a machine check (often with panic), corrected ones cause a machine check log entry.

-Machine checks are organized in banks (normally associated with a hardware subsystem) and subevents in a bank.
+Machine checks are organized in banks (yesrmally associated with a hardware subsystem) and subevents in a bank.
 The exact meaning of the banks and subevent is CPU specific.

-mcelog knows how to decode them.
+mcelog kyesws how to decode them.

 When you see the "Machine check errors logged" message in the system log then mcelog should run to collect and decode machine check entries